oh-lang/oh/wishlist.md

      * `<>` for bit flips on integer types (instead of `~`)
      * `><` for bitwise xor on integer types (instead of `^`)
 * see [operator overloading](#operator-overloading) for how to overload operators.

+TODO: we probably need a `@comptime` annotation for functions that can be called at compile time. or maybe we make them fully `UPPER_CASE_` to make it clear.  but i'm not as big of a fan of that...

 ## defining variables